While buying a scanner, the first question you might have to deal with is whether to choose flatbed or a sheetfed scanner.

 Typical Flatbed scanners work on one side of the document at a time.
 As the paper is placed on the glass panel for scanning, it needs to be flip manually for scanning the other side of the paper.

-Duplex scanners are also called single pass scanners, and in them, the document passes through its image sensors one time and its system capture both sides of the paper in a single pass.
+Duplex scanners are also called single pass scanners, and in them, the document passes through its image sensors one time and its system scans both sides of the document in a single pass.

 2. Scan a Batch of Documents